1. Home

 Amanda Cefalu is a litigator and legal adviser who is passionate about protecting employee benefits.
 As a shareholder in Reinhart’s Employee Benefits and Litigation practices, she handles ERISA litigation and counseling, Taft-Hartley issues, employment law and commercial litigation.
 She represents and counsels both employers and clients in discrimination claims, retaliation, sexual harassment, FMLA, wrongful discharge and non-compete claims, among others.

-In addition to being an experienced litigator, Amanda’s practice includes counseling clients to protect their plan assets.
-She’s practical and direct, working to understand her clients’ goals and efficiently deliver results.
-She crafts strategies on how to avoid litigation and defend ERISA-related claims, benefit denials, misrepresentation and improper plan management.
-She also represents plan clients in their efforts to pursue delinquent contributions, protect subrogation and reimbursement rights, enforce auditing programs and collect withdrawal liability.
+In addition to being an experienced litigator, Amanda’s practice includes counseling clients to protect their plan assets, assists with drafting plan amendments and policies, and advising fiduciaries on compliance.
+She’s practical and direct, working to understand her clients’ goals and to efficiently deliver results.
+She crafts strategies on how to avoid litigation and defend ERISA-related lawsuits, such as breach of fiduciary duty claims and challenges to benefit determinations.
+She also represents plan clients in their efforts to pursue delinquent contributions, enforce plan subrogation and reimbursement rights, enforce auditing programs, and collect withdrawal liability.

 In her free time, she enjoys outdoor activities such as canoeing, camping and vacationing with her family.